9elements/CSS-Cafe-v2/src/events/melanie-richards-and-greg-withworth.md

 speakerImage: "melanie-richards"
 videoId: "dJY9FmaDpFE"
 videoTitle: "Open UI:​ Solving a Multi-Decade Problem"
+speakerBio: |-
-speakerBio: "Melanie Richards is a product manager with a background in web design and development.
+  Melanie Richards is a product manager with a background in web design and development.
 She's currently helping shape new web technologies on the Microsoft Edge web platform team.
-She loves designing and building fun things for the web, and dabbling in 3D art."
+She loves designing and building fun things for the web, and dabbling in 3D art.
 speaker2: "Greg Whitworth"
 speaker2Image: "greg-whitworth"
+speaker2Bio: |-
-speaker2Bio: "Greg Whitworth is Director of Lightning Web Components, Lightning Application Services, and Standards & Web Platform at Salesforce.
-He co-chairs the Open UI Community Group and is a member of the CSSWG of the W3C."
+  Greg Whitworth is Director of Lightning Web Components, Lightning Application Services, and Standards & Web Platform at Salesforce.
+He co-chairs the Open UI Community Group and is a member of the CSSWG of the W3C.
 twitter:
   url: "https://twitter.com/soMelanieSaid"
   text: "@soMelanieSaid"